realm/realm-swift/.github/ISSUE_TEMPLATE.md

 ## Goals

-> Replace this with what you tried to achieve.
+What do you want to achieve?

 ## Expected Results

-> Replace this with what you expected to happen.
+What did you expected to happen?

 ## Actual Results

-> Replace this with what actually happened.
+What did happened instead?
-> e.g. the stack trace of a crash
+e.g. the stack trace of a crash

 ## Steps to Reproduce

-> Provide steps we can follow to reproduce this issue.
+What are steps we can follow to reproduce this issue?

 ## Code Sample

-> Provide a code sample that highlights the issue.
+Provide a code sample or test case that highlights the issue.
-> If relevant, include your model definitions.
+If relevant, include your model definitions.
-> For larger code samples, links to external gists or repositories are preferred.
+For larger code samples, links to external gists/repositories are preferred.
-> Full Xcode projects that we can compile ourselves are ideal.
+Full Xcode projects that we can compile ourselves are ideal!

 ## Version of Realm and Tooling